lcrownover/prometheus-slurm-exporter/CONTRIBUTING.md

 This will generate an entire git repository that you can toss up in GitHub.

 ### Cutting releases

+Once you're ready to cut a new release, merge `develop` into `main`, then perform the following steps on the `main` branch.

 Tag the release version: